California Gun Law Lets Police Confiscate Legally-Owned Weapons

 According to The Daily Caller, the police showed up, visited with Roger and left after deciding that he wasn’t a criminal risk.
 Unfortunately they didn’t search his apartment, where he was stockpiling weapons and ammunition later used in the shooting.

-The new law is intended to stop a similar situation from occurring.
-According to the new law a judge may grant a restraining order giving the police the right to seize a person’s guns based solely on accounts from family members or police who suspect that the person poses an imminent danger.
+The law is intended to stop a similar situation from occurring.
+According to the law a judge may now grant a restraining order giving the police the right to seize a person’s guns based solely on accounts from family members or police who suspect that the person poses an imminent danger.
 The restraining order can be granted without the person knowing it exists or being allowed time to contest it.

 When granting such a restraining order a judge may take into consideration: